Stay Informed with Our Investor Brief Series

 Contribute to a grandchild’s Roth IRA

 For older grandchildren who have earned income (subject to income limits), grandparents can make cash gifts into the grandchild’s Roth IRA account.
 These funds will grow tax-free for the rest of the grandchild’s life.
-The maximum contribution to a Roth IRA in 2024 is $7,000, or $8,000 if you’re 50 or older.
+In 2025, individuals can contribute up to $7,000 to a Roth IRA.
+If you’re age 50 or older, you’re eligible to contribute up to $8,000, thanks to the catch-up contribution allowance.

 Make annual exclusion gifts

-The IRS will let you give a certain amount of assets per year to any number of people without lifetime gift tax implications.
+The IRS allows individuals to transfer a specific amount of assets each year to multiple recipients without triggering lifetime gift tax implications.
 This is known as the annual exclusion.
-For 2024, the annual limit per recipient (made by each gift giver) is $18,000.[1]
-In other words, Grandma and Grandpa can gift each grandchild a combined $36,000 (in 2024) while staying under the annual exclusion limits.
-Please note that gifts made to minors need to be directed toward an account made for their benefit (529 Plan, UGMA/UTMA, Trust account).
+For 2025, the annual limit per recipient (made by each gift giver) is $19,000.[1]
+In other words, Grandma and Grandpa together can gift each grandchild a combined $38,000 (in 2025) while staying under the annual exclusion limits.
+Please note that gifts made to minors need to be directed toward an account made for their benefit (529 Plan, UGMA/UTMA, trust account).
 All of the strategies outlined above (529 Plan, UGMA/UTMA, Roth IRA) count toward the annual exclusion gift limit for that grandchild.

 Establish and fund a trust